MicrosoftDocs/msteams-docs/msteams-platform/bots/design/bots.md

 ### Onboarding users

-It is critical that bots introduce themselves and convey what they can do for users.
-This “value exchange” helps users understand what to do with the bot, where the limitations may lie, and, most importantly, helps users tolerate the interaction with a machine that won’t be as intuitive as a real person .
+It is critical that bots introduce themselves and convey what they can do to users.
+This *value exchange* helps users understand what to do with the bot, where the limitations may lie, and, most importantly, helps users tolerate the interaction with a machine that won’t be as intuitive as a real person .
 Additionally, it grants permission to user data in exchange for the real value the service provides.

 #### Welcome messages